JoshuaDelosSantos/my-clean-project/README.md

 ## Overview:
 This a project assignment for CP3407.
-The main task was to create a software for individual cleaners and cleaning companies to manage their booking.
+The main task was to create a software for individual cleaners and cleaning companies to manage their booking/s.

 ## Team
 1. Callum Riley